crate/crate-operator/docs/source/configuration.rst

    When scaling a cluster, the operator will sometimes need to deallocate some CrateDB nodes before turning them off.
-To ensure the operator keeps functioning on the resource, scaling operations will be aborted after this many seconds and considered failed.
+To ensure the operator keeps functioning on the resource, scaling operations will be aborted after this many seconds and will be considered to have failed.
 Set to ``0`` to disable timeouts.

    The default value is ``3600`` seconds.

 .. envvar:: TESTING

-   During development or testing, some contraints enforced by the operator may be obstructive.
-An example for that can be the Kubernetes pod anti-affinity on all CrateDB pods, that guarantees that a single Kubernetes node failure doesn't take down several CrateDB nodes.
-As a result, deploying a CrateDB cluster that has explicit master nodes won't be possible on a 3-node Kubernetes cluster, because there would be 3 master + *n* data nodes.
+   During development or testing, some constraints enforced by the operator may be obstructive.
+One such example is the Kubernetes pod anti-affinity on all CrateDB pods, which guarantees that a single Kubernetes node failure doesn't take down several CrateDB nodes.
+This makes deploying a CrateDB cluster that has explicit master nodes impossible on a 3-node Kubernetes cluster, because there would be 3 master + *n* data nodes.

-   Setting this to ``True`` will remove the contraint.
+   Setting this to ``True`` will remove the constraint.

    .. danger::

-      Do **not** set this when running the operator in production!
+      Do **not** set this variable when running the operator in production!
 It *will* impact the reliability of your CrateDB clusters!

    The default value is ``False``.